risk-first/website/menagerie/Software-Dependency-Risk.md

 We've looked at just 3 different ways of providing a software dependency: SaaS, Libraries and code-your-own.<!-- tweet-end -->

 But these are not the only ways to do it, and there's clearly no one _right_ way.
-Although here we have looked just at "Commercial Saas" and "Free Open Source", in reality, these are just points in a two-dimensional space involving _Pricing_ and _Hosting_.
+Although here we have looked just at "Commercial SaaS" and "Free Open Source", in reality, these are just points in a two-dimensional space involving _Pricing_ and _Hosting_.

 Let's expand this view slightly and look at where different pieces of software sit on these axes: